Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/English/Chronicle of a Death Foretold.md

 At 4:10, the twins went to Clotilde Armenta's place.
 At 4:20, Santiago returned home.
 At 5:00, the colonel found the twins and disarmed them.
 They left, picked up another two knives, sharpened them at Faustino Santos' place, went to Prudencia Cotes' house for coffee, then returned.

+### Ch4

+In the afternoon, Father Carmen Amador performed autopsy on Santiago Nasar, whose body was completely destroyed.
+María Alejandrina Cervantes disappeared from the narrator's life because he smelled of Santiago.
+The twins were very sick in prison.
+Worried by vengeance by the Arabs, Colonel Aponte visited every family of Arabs and found no sign of vengeance.
+The Vicario family quietly moved to Manaure.
+Poncio and Pedro Vicario died.
+Prudencia Cotes married Pablo Vicario.
+The mayor saved Bayardo San Román from alcool intoxication.
+His family brought him back.
+Xius' farmhouse slowly crumbles.
+Angela became an embroiderer.
+She saw Bayardo at Hotel del Puerto and became crazy over him.
+She wrote a weekly letter for him for seventeen years.
+One August day, he visited Angela.

+### Ch5

+Various side characters suffered from Santiago's death.